- Share this article on Facebook

 Webcasters, though, don’t share these happy feelings.
 In March, the Copyright Royalty Board increased the rate they must pay to artists and copyright holders, and some say that increase will put them out of business.

-From big radio groups to small mom-and-pop outfits, they have asked a federal court to suspend the July 15 "true up," when the rate increase is to go into effect, and a "day of silence" in protest was set for Tuesday.
+From big radio groups to small mom-and-pop outfits, they have asked a federal court to suspend the July 15 “true up,” when the rate increase is to go into effect, and a “day of silence” in protest is planned for today.

 “Without fair payment to those who create great recordings, the breadth of those recordings will diminish,” SoundExchange executive director John Simson said.
 “Artists and independent labels are small businesses too, and they face difficult times as people change the way they consume music.”